deepgram/web-next/content/blog/posts/scrape-a-website-with-your-voice-using-python/index.md

 ---
-title: Scrape a Website With Your Voice Using Python
+title: Build a Web Scraper With Your Voice Using Python
 description: This tutorial will use Python, Beautiful Soup and Deepgram speech-to-text Python API to scrape a website with your voice.
 date: 2022-09-15T15:37:24.138Z